 Heads up!
 We’re hosting a Microsoft Teams webinar on June 2nd 2020, this one you don’t want to miss.
 Join Storyals founder Ulrika Hedlund and Helena Sjöberg, HR Lead at Microsoft Sweden, talking about digital leadership, support a team virtually and reap the benefits of this new normal.
 Sign up here!
 For Swedish speakers, we also have a Swedish webinar on the same day, sign up for the Swedish webinar here.

 More and more organizations are looking for new ways to enable their teams to work smarter together using modern tools.
 Applications such as Microsoft Teams and Slack are becoming very popular.
-Since we work daily on helping customers get more out of Office 365, I often get asked what the key steps are to successful adoption of Teams in an organization.
+Since we work daily on helping customers get more out of Office 365 and/or Microsoft 365, I often get asked what the key steps are to successful adoption of Teams in an organization.
 So here it is:

 Top 5 key success factors for Teams adoption

 1) Make sure Teams is a good fit